-Students who have undertaken any first year unit in the Biological Sciences not listed in the pre-requisites should contact the Unit Co-ordinator to discuss possible entry to the unit.
+Students who have undertaken any first year unit in the Biological or Natural Sciences not listed in the pre-requisites should contact the Unit Co-ordinator to discuss possible entry to the unit.

 Tasmanian Institute of Agriculture